valor4labor/mcp/README.md

 OPENROUTER_API_KEY=your_openrouter_key_here
 ```

+2. Edit the `mcp_config.json` file as needed to add or remove MCP servers.

 ## Usage

 The manager provides a simple interface to control your MCP servers:

+For local installation:
 ```bash
 # Start all configured servers
 ./mcp_manager.sh start